networknt/light-doc/content/en/style/light-aws-lambda/which-approach.md

 ##### Pros

-* Completed Lambda Implementation with AWS API Gateway
+* Completed Lambda Implementation with shared authorizer deployed on AWS API Gateway.
-* Lowest Cost for small and medium organizations
+* Lowest Cost for small and medium organizations when the public cloud is used.
+* Tightly integration with AWS products and toolchains, which are familiar to most Lambda developers.

 ##### Cons

-* Only support Java language
+* Only support Java language.
+Other similar frameworks need to be implemented and maintained if users want to write Lambda functions with .Net, Python, Nodejs etc.
-* Limited due to the Lambda SDK
+* Limited due to the Lambda SDK and extension APIs.
+Hard to integrate with the existing enterprise ecosystem.
+* Vendor lockdown to the AWS cloud solution or ecosystem.

 ##### Who should use

-* Personal and small business with focus on the cost reduction.
+* Personal and small business focusing on cost reduction with AWS Lambda function pricing model on the public cloud.
-* For Lambda functions that are called in-frequently.
+* For Lambda functions that are called in-frequently such batch jobs.
+* New startup companies want to simplify their IT solutions.

 ### Lambda Proxy